 Most people prefer to go out camping during the good, warm season.
 They do not appreciate the winter months due to the “issues” they have to face.
 Staying outside longer during the winter months requires some preparations and a good knowledge of the environment you live in.
 Winter weather conditions should not discourage you from making the trip and here is what you need to do.

 While people have a hard time crawling out of the warm bed to face what nature prepared for them during this time of year, there are those who prefer the winter months for the tranquility they bring.
 They enjoy the hunting season in solitude since everyone else decided to stay home.
-They are able to recharge the batteries even during these frosty days.
+They can recharge the batteries even during these frosty days.

 Packing the proper clothing